Skip to content

 Args:

-tpi_outer_radius (int, optional): The outer radius of the annulus kernel for the tpi calculation
+tpi_outer_radius (int, optional): Outer radius for TPI calculation in meters.

 Returns: